PrezzaTechnologies/slate/source/includes/_roles.md

 ]
 ```

-This endpoint returns all roles available to users.
-These roles can then be utilized in the create / update contact methods to assign roles to contacts.
+This endpoint returns all the roles available to users.
+These roles can then be added to a contact / user to grant them ability to complete different actions in Checkbox.
+More detailed information on what each role can do can be found in our end user documentation.

 ### HTTP Request